top of page

 Texas CASA History

 Today, the CASA movement has evolved into one of the largest volunteer organizations in the country.
-In Texas, there are 73 local CASA programs with nearly 8,500 volunteers serving nearly 26,000 foster children in 213 counties.
-Many things have changed over the years, but Texas CASA has remained focused on one primary mission: to work with local programs to assure every child in the child welfare system has a CASA volunteer.
+In Texas, there are 74 local CASA programs with nearly 8,000 volunteers serving more than 18,000 foster children.

 CASA of Johnson County History